marabesi/marabesi.com/_posts/2021-01-16-node-certification-jsnad-streams.md

 this example depicts the usage of the events: `readable`, `end` and `error`.
 Keep in mind that this approach depicts the events usage only, but, nodejs offers the `pipe` as well.

+## Appendix

+{% cite nodejs_stream_julian_duque --file 2021-01-16-node-certification-jsnad-streams %}
+did a live stream about nodejs and data stream, it is a deep dive in the implementation.
+I it's recommended for developers that prefer a video style approach.

 ## References